Scale-free correlations in the dynamics of a small (N ~ 10000) cortical network: Methods

 \paragraph{Spatial counting statistics---} In addition to the previous two ways of measuring correlations, we consider a counting statistic approach.
 We calculate at each time step $t$ the density $G(r)$ of spiking neurons (i.e., points) falling inside a thin shell of radius $r$ centered on a spiking neuron.
+The definition of G(r) is closely related to the radial distribution function commonly used to characterize the structure of liquids and solids.
 After proper normalization, this counting statistic is equivalent to $C_p(r)$ since both are defined for the same point process. $G(r)$ is computed according to

 where $N$, $\rho$ are respectively the total number and average density of neurons, and $N_a(t)$, $\rho_a(t)$ the same quantities for \emph{active} neurons at time $t$, i.e.\ such that $P_i(t)=1$.
 The overline indicates average over all time frames.
 In other words, $G(r)$ is the ratio of active pairs over total pairs at distance $r$, normalised to obtain 1 when both populations correspond to uncorrelated Poisson processes.